-Capture a profile of a debuggable application running on an unrooted Android target with a Mali[TM] GPU.
+Capture a profile of a debuggable application running on an unrooted Android device.

-3.1.1 Connect Streamline to Android devices
+3.1.1 Connect Streamline to your device

-Use the Start view to connect to Android devices and collect data from debuggable applications.
+Use the Start view to connect Streamline to an Android device and collect data from a debuggable application.

-Before you can connect Streamline to a device, ensure you have followed the steps in Set up your target device .
+Before you can connect Streamline to a device, ensure you have followed the steps in Set up your device.